Altoona, Pennsylvania: Sports

-Numerous high school and junior high school track meet, including the District 6 Class AA and AAA championships and the West Central Coaches Meet, are held at the stadium each spring.
-The track is also used extensively on a daily basis by hundreds of community residents who enjoy walking and jogging.
+Altoona was the site of a 1.25 mi board track called Altoona Speedway from 1923 to 1931.
+The track was the site of the fatal injuries of three Indianapolis 500 winners during the 1920s, claiming the lives of Howdy Wilcox (1919 winner) on September 4, 1923; Joe Boyer (1924 winner) on September 2, 1924; and Ray Keech (1929 winner) on June 15, 1929.

+Altoona Area School District's Mansion Park Stadium fields sporting events for both its constituents schools, Bishop Guilfoyle High School and various amateur athletic district events.
 Mansion Park has also been the site of a 1992 Pittsburgh Steeler intrasquad scrimmage, the Pennsylvania State Athletic Conference men's and women's college soccer championships, University of Pittsburgh preseason football practices and the 1995 PIAA Soccer Championships.

-Music events have also been well received.
-Appearances by The Beach Boys, Up With People, the United States Marine Drum and Bugle Corps, the Penn State Blue Band, the Ohio State Pride of the Buckeyes Band, the University of Notre Dame Band of the Fighting Irish, the University of Illinois Marching Illini and the Indiana University of Pennsylvania Marching Band have attracted huge crowds.
-Drum Corps International competitions were held in 1998 and again in 2000.
+Musical events have included the Beach Boys, Up With People, the United States Marine Drum and Bugle Corps, the Penn State Blue Band, the Ohio State Pride of the Buckeyes Band, the University of Notre Dame Band of the Fighting Irish, the University of Illinois Marching Illini and the Indiana University of Pennsylvania Marching Band In early 2010, a new scoreboard featuring a video display board with an improved stadium sound system was erected thanks to the generosity of local sponsors.

-Altoona Area High School's Commencement is scheduled at the stadium each year.
-Mansion Park is also the home of the American Cancer Society's Relay For Life.

-In early 2010, a new scoreboard featuring a video display board with an improved stadium sound system was erected thanks to the generosity of local sponsors.

 Education

-Altoona has an education system that contains three high schools, two parochial, one public.
-Bishop Guilfoyle High School is one of the private parochial schools having grades 9–12.
-Great Commission Schools is the second private parochial school having grades K–12.
-Altoona Area High School houses grades 10–12.
-Altoona High is much larger than Bishop Guilfoyle, graduating around 500 students annually, while Guilfoyle graduates around 70.
+Primary education

+Altoona has three high schools, one public and two parochial.

+The public school district for all of the city limits is the Altoona Area School District.
+Altoona Area High School houses grades 9–12.
 D.S.
 Keith Junior High and Theodore Roosevelt Junior High merged in 2008 to become the Altoona Area Junior High School.
 Roosevelt was torn down and the ground on which it stood was constructed into the new field for the new junior high.
 D. S. Keith was turned into residential apartments.

+Roman Catholic Diocese of Altoona–Johnstown operates and/or sponsors area Catholic schools.
+Bishop Guilfoyle High School is one of the private parochial schools serving grades 9–12.
+Great Commission Schools is the second private parochial school having grades K–12.

+Altoona High is much larger than Bishop Guilfoyle, graduating around 500 students annually, while Guilfoyle graduates around 70.

+Colleges and universities

 Altoona is the location of the Pennsylvania State University, Ivyside Park campus, also known as Penn State Altoona.
 This is the third largest of the Pennsylvania State University Commonwealth campuses.
 The college has approximately 3,903 students as of the 2014–15 school year.

 Altoona also has several technical schools.
 The Greater Altoona Career and Technology Center (GACTC) is located on 16th Street next to the high school and offers a variety of technical classes for both Junior High and High School students throughout Blair County, as well as high school graduates seeking a technical degree.
 YTI Career Institute has a campus in Logan Hills on Fairway Drive.
 South Hills Business School has a campus located on 58th Street.

 Media

+Movies

+The character Harry Monk who was played by Glenn Ford in the 1964 movie Dear Heart comes from Altoona.